Excellent Deal: Get 120,000 Points (48,000 Miles) With Citi Prestige, Existing Citi Cardholders Qualify Too

 I previously wrote about whether the promo was worth it a few months ago when the promo was 40,000 miles (spoiler alert: yes), and the deal has since been upped to 48,000 miles.
-If you’re signing up, you should get it before the GST increases come January 2023.

 New or existing Citi Cardholders